PKUHPC/CraneSched/docs/deployment/Frontend.md

 # Frontend Deployment

->This tutorial has been tested on Rocky Linux 9.
-In theory, it should work on any system that uses systemd (e.g., Debian/Ubuntu/AlmaLinux/Fedora, etc.).
->The software involved in this tutorial targets x86-64.
-If you use architectures such as ARM64, adjust the download links accordingly.
+!!! tip
+    This tutorial has been verified on **Rocky Linux 9**.
+It is expected to work on other systemd-based distributions, such as **Debian, Ubuntu, AlmaLinux, and Fedora**.

+    This tutorial is designed for **x86-64** architecture.
+For other architectures, such as **ARM64**, ensure you modify the download links and commands as needed.

+This guide assumes a demo cluster with the following nodes:

+- **login01**: User login and job submission node.
+- **cranectld**: Control node.
+- **crane[01-04]**: Compute nodes.

->Run all commands as the root user throughout.
-It is recommended to complete the backend environment installation first.
+Please run all commands as the root user throughout this tutorial.
+Ensure the backend environment installation is completed before proceeding.

-For a demo cluster with nodes:

-- login01: where user login and submit job
-- cranectld: control node
-- crane[1-4]: compute nodes

 ## 1. Install Golang
 ```bash